Walken (WLKN) Hits Self Reported Market Capitalization of $1.93 Million

-Walken (WLKN) traded up 0.6% against the US dollar during the 1-day period ending at 0:00 AM Eastern on July 24th.
-Walken has a market cap of $1.93 million and $2.47 million worth of Walken was traded on exchanges in the last day.
-During the last seven days, Walken has traded up 4.9% against the US dollar.
-One Walken token can now be purchased for approximately $0.0023 or 0.00000004 BTC on popular exchanges.
+Walken (WLKN) traded up 0.3% against the US dollar during the 1-day period ending at 22:00 PM Eastern on July 27th.
+In the last seven days, Walken has traded down 4.5% against the US dollar.
+Walken has a total market cap of $1.93 million and approximately $2.22 million worth of Walken was traded on exchanges in the last day.
+One Walken token can now be purchased for about $0.0023 or 0.00000003 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.